 Doing Data Science

-DSPG interns conduct research at the intersection of statistics, computation, engineering, science and the social sciences to determine how information generated within communities and through local, state, and federal programs can be leveraged to improve quality of life and inform public policy.
+DSPG Young Scholars conduct research at the intersection of statistics, computation, engineering, science and the social sciences to determine how information generated within communities and through local, state, and federal programs can be leveraged to improve quality of life and inform public policy.
 Undergraduate and graduate interns work in collaborative teams with postdoctoral associates and research faculty from the Social and Decision Analytics division, and project stakeholders.

 Join Our Program

-Interns are selected through a competitive national search and are paid a stipend for participation in the program.
+Young Scholars are selected through a competitive national search and are paid a stipend for participation in the program.

-The DSPG Young Scholars Internship Program equips new generations of scientists with the skills they need to inform intelligent governmental policy and decision-making.
+The DSPG Young Scholars Program equips new generations of scientists with the skills they need to inform intelligent governmental policy and decision-making.